ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/gettingstarted.md

 <img src="/images/tutorial/firsttestpass.jpg" alt="First test passes" />

 Oh, miracles!
-The test passes correctly without any loud and ugly errors!
+The test passes correctly without any big and ugly errors!
 Oh, yeah, do you feel the happiness?
-This library is really DA BOMB!!! :)
+This library is DA BOMB!!! :)

 ## Understanding the details

-OK, back to that promise - the detailed explanation of all the fails. **Basically three things happened.**
+OK, back to that promise - the detailed explanation for all the different fails.

+**Basically three things happened.**

-**First**, My Tested ASP.NET Core MVC needs to resolve the services required by the different components in your web application - controllers, view components, etc. By default the test configuration needs a **"TestStartup"** class at the root of the test project from where it configures the global service provider.
-This is why we got an exception telling us we forgot to add it.
+**First**, My Tested ASP.NET Core MVC needs to resolve the services required by the different components in your web application - controllers, view components, etc. By default, the testing framework is configured to need a **"TestStartup"** class at the root of the test project from where it prepares the global service provider.
+For this reason, we got an exception telling us we need to add the **"TestStartup"** class.
 Remember:

- - Each test project needs separate **"Startup"** class and bootstraps a separate test application and service provider.
+ - Each test project requires separate **"Startup"** class and bootstraps a separate test application and service provider.
 You may run different configurations in different test assemblies.
- - Each test is run in a scoped service lifetime - during a test all scoped services will be resolved by using the same instance and for the next test, another instance will be provided.
-My Tested ASP.NET Core MVC uses this nice little feature to allow for easy and autonomous testing of storage providers like the **"DbContext"**, **"IMemoryCache"**, **"ViewDataDictionary"** and many more but more on that later in the tutorial.
+ - Each test runs in a scoped service lifetime - during a test all scoped services will be resolved by using the same instances and for the next test, other instances will be provided.
+My Tested ASP.NET Core MVC uses this nice little feature to run smooth and autonomous tests for storage providers like the **"DbContext"**, **"IMemoryCache"**, **"ViewDataDictionary"** and many others but more on that later in the tutorial.

-Besides the default **"TestStartup"** configuration there are two other options the developer can use - fluent manual configuration and per test setup without any globally registered services.
+Besides the default **"TestStartup"** configuration there are two other options the developer can use - manual fluent configuration and per test setup without any globally registered services.
 More information can be found [HERE](/guide/startuptypes.html).

 **Second**, the test failed because we did not have the required **"config.json"** file.
 If you take a look at the **"Startup"** file in the web project, you may see that the constructor of the class has the following lines of code: